Once upon an SP time, there were three awesome articles detailing the history of SummitPost (up through 2006).

 What members found was that a 7, 8, or 9, intended to be a good vote, would "sink" a page's score into a range that in the school system would signify a D or an F. This led to angry reactions, and angry rebuttals, and ultimately to people just voting 10/10 or not at all.

 To say it again: human nature was the culprit.
-Anyone on this site will tell you that Power Points aren't important and that they mean nothing in real life, but reality is that human beings tend to seek validation in quantitative ways.
-Hence the paradox that Power Points, and vote weight, mean nothing yet mean something.
+Anyone on this site will tell you that Power Points aren't important and that they mean nothing in real life, and that is true, but the reality is also that human beings tend to seek validation in quantitative ways.
+Hence the paradox that Power Points, and vote weight, mean nothing yet really do mean something.